JannisX11/blockbench-plugins/plugins/pbr_preview/about.md

 ### Channel Management

-Control which textures or texture layers are used for PBR channels using the following methods:W
+Control which textures or texture layers are used for PBR channels using the following methods:

+#### Create Material Texture

+- Use the _Create Material Texture_ action to create a blank texture with PBR material layers initialized.

 #### Channel Naming Convention

 The plugin will assume that textures and layers which end in an underscore and a channel name are intended to be used as that channel.
 For example, `texture_roughness` will be used as the roughness map unless the channel has been manually assigned a texture.

-#### Supported Channels
+##### Supported Channels
 | Channel   | Description | Colorspace |
 |-----------|-------------|------------|
 | `ao`      | Ambient Occlusion | __BW__ |